 Strategy Two: Increasing Cognitive Skills.

-Using a cognitive schema such as Bloom's taxonomy, design assignments in a sequence that move from easier to more difficult tasks.
+Using a cognitive schema such as Bloom's taxonomy, design assignments in a sequence that move from familiar to newer, more difficult tasks.
 Be careful to keep the work challenging.
 For example, start with observation and reporting of events, then move to analysis, problem-solving, and evaluation.
 This can be a good opportunity to mix oral and written assignments—a report or essay can be presented to the class in poster form with a brief oral presentation.

 Strategy Three: Building up to Complex Documents.